 Beyond our family’s longstanding passion for nature and the outdoors, we believe that today’s unprecedented pace of ecosystem destruction and biodiversity loss poses one of the world’s most urgent and underappreciated crises – one with profound moral, spiritual, economic, cultural and public health consequences.

-Henry Lapham, the eldest son of BAND trustees Nicholas and Gardiner, died from epilepsy in 2008 at age four.
-An otherwise healthy child who had only just started having seizures, Henry was a victim of a rare and little understood phenomenon called Sudden Unexpected Death in Epilepsy (SUDEP).
-In response, BAND has actively funded epilepsy-related work with an emphasis on improving the current state of scientific knowledge and mitigating the risks of epilepsy-associated mortality.
+Henry Lapham, son of BAND trustees Nick and Gardiner, died from epilepsy in 2008 at age four.
+An otherwise healthy child who had only just started having seizures, Henry died unexpectedly in his sleep from a poorly understood phenomenon called Sudden Unexpected Death in Epilepsy (SUDEP).
+In response, BAND has actively funded epilepsy-related work with an emphasis on innovative research, SUDEP prevention and education and more recently narrowing the treatment gap in low-income countries.